Research Interests

 Interests

-I am interested in the general areas of control, machine learning and robotics.
+My research interests lie at the intersection of control, machine learning and robotics.
 Below are several research topics we are currently looking into.

 Deep Learning and Statistical Physics: From a statistical point of view, over-parametrization of deep neural networks (DNN's) is at odds with their effectiveness in practice.
 One possible way to understand this is through the lens of statistical physics.
 The interplay between microscopic and macroscopic behavior may explain emergence of structure, and explain the apparent effectiveness of DNN’s.